quette111/KickBack/README.md

 <img width="1422" height="763" alt="Screenshot 2025-08-25 at 10 39 14 PM" src="https://github.com/user-attachments/assets/c29cb8f5-a7fc-4ea3-9d6d-39db48c1ad48" />
+**NOTE: CURRENT PRODUCT LISTINGS ARE NOT MY OWN AND WILL NOT BE USED IN PRODUCTION, WILL BE REPLACED**
 <img width="1427" height="756" alt="Screenshot 2025-08-25 at 10 39 40 PM" src="https://github.com/user-attachments/assets/3a5f5af2-4516-447a-ab2a-85db73e0f6b4" />

 # KickBack (WIP)